 “Fast, iterative design and product cycles are the key to competitiveness” — Eric Schmidt

-Speaking from his position as commissioner for the National Security Commission on AI (NSCAI), Schmidt proposed that the government adopt the forthcoming NSCAI recommendations that will be published on March 1, 2021 (a draft copy of the final report is available here).
+Speaking from his position as a commissioner for the National Security Commission on AI (NSCAI), Schmidt proposed that the government adopt the forthcoming NSCAI recommendations that will be published on March 1, 2021 (a draft copy of the final report is available here).

 Some of the recommendations from the NSCAI draft include: